 About Passkeys and Security Keys

-- First, it is important to know that passkeys are used at Wake Forest as a 2nd factor (2-step verification) for our WFU Google Accounts.
+First, it is important to know that passkeys are used at Wake Forest University as a 2nd factor (2-step verification) for our WFU Google Accounts.
+Yet unlike more traditional options like SMS, phone calls, or numeric codes, passkeys and security keys cannot be used by a hacker from far away.
+They work only in close proximity to you (the real account owner) and your login.

 What they are: